chaoss/augur/docs/source/quick-start.rst

 **Manual Installation** - For production deployments, development work, or if Docker isn't available on your platform.

-Note: Augur's dependencies support Python 3.8 - Python 3.10.
-Python 3.11+ is not yet fully supported.
+Note: Augur's dependencies support all python versions (although some features may not work on brand new python versions as soon as they release)

 .. toctree::
    :maxdepth: 2